Wizards eliminated from playoff contention after Hawks’ victory | WTOP News

 The idle Washington Wizards have been eliminated from NBA playoffs contention by virtue of the Atlanta Hawks’ 131-107 victory over the Cleveland Cavaliers Thursday night.

-The Wizards, who have now missed the playoffs three of the last four seasons, entered the night trailing Atlanta for the final berth in the play-in tournament by 5.5 games with six games left in the season.
+Washington, who have now missed the playoffs three of the last four seasons, entered Thursday trailing Atlanta for the final berth in the play-in tournament by 5.5 games with six regular-season games remaining.
+The Wizards were off after defeating the Orlando Magic at home Wednesday.

 This is a developing story and will update.